GameDriver-io/gdio.unity_api.doc/README.md

 This method has no parameters.

+##### Example

+Can be used as input for time-sensitive functions such as input.
+ For example, this will press the Down key for roughly 1 second:

+    api.KeyPress(new KeyCode[] { KeyCode.DownArrow }, (ulong)api.GetLastFPS());

 <a name='M-gdio-unity_api-v2-ApiClient-GetObjectDistance-System-String,System-String,System-Int32-'></a>
 ### GetObjectDistance(objectA_HierarchyPath,objectB_HierarchyPath,timeout) `method`

 ##### Summary

-This method returns the distance of two objects.
+This method returns the distance of two objects using vector subtraction.

 ##### Returns

-Returns the disance between the two objects as a float.
+Returns the distance between the two objects as a float.

 ##### Parameters